Living in the UK

 Public transport includes buses, trains and tube travel.

-• You will need to have an Oyster card, contactless payment, a bus and tram pass, a paper Travelcard or Freedom Pass to travel on a London Bus.
+Users of public transport are expected not to cause damage or behave in a way that offends other passengers.
+You will need to have an Oyster card, contactless payment, a bus and tram pass, a paper Travelcard or Freedom Pass to travel on a London Bus.

 You can plan your Journey by clicking the following link: Plan a Journey